Beth Ditto

-Mary Beth Patterson (born February 19, 1981), known by her stage name Beth Ditto, is an American singer and songwriter most notable for her work with the indie rock band Gossip.
+Mary Beth Patterson (born February 19, 1981), known by her stage name Beth Ditto, is an American singer, songwriter, actress, and radio presenter most notable for her work with the indie rock band Gossip.
 Her voice has been compared to Etta James, Janis Joplin, and Tina Turner.
 She disbanded Gossip to pursue a career in fashion, and has since started a solo career.
 In 2022, she portrayed country singer Gigi Roman on the Fox drama series Monarch, and two years later, Gossip reformed.